 Nowadays, virtual reality rowing is introduced to give you an immersive rowing experience.
-Creating magic wonder for your indoor rowing, it turns your workouts into pleasant vacations.
+It creates magic wonder for your indoor rowing, and turns your workouts into pleasant vacations.

-Can’t wait to reap the benefits of rowing machine?
-Can’t wait to become a stronger, healthier and happier one?
+Keen on reaping the benefits of rowing?
+Can’t wait to become a stronger, healthier, and happier one?

 Master the correct technique is always important to help you get started and achieve results without risking injury.

 The key to rowing is to understand the motion and the different positions you’re in when rowing.
 A full “stroke” of rowing can be broken down into four distinct phases from beginning to end – the catch, drive, finish and recover.

 Here is the correct rowing technique for beginners.

 How to Incorporate Rowing into Your Workout Routine?

 For the workouts, it’s not only critical to make sure that you maintain proper technique, but also that you are properly warmed up.
 Whatever workout you’re doing, rowing is a smart choice for warm-up.

 Benefit number one: Rowing engages almost all the major muscle groups of your body.
 It really raises your body temperature and gets your blood flowing to your muscles.
 Do it as a warm-up will gradually rev up your cardiovascular system.

 Benefit number two: It’s a great light-lifting exercise before doing weights, which in turn makes your dumbbell chest presses much harder and better.